 For Harris, Mia Francesca represented both a start and a finish.
 A veteran of many well-known Chicago restaurant kitchens including; The 95th, Ambria, Cucina Cucina, Harry’s Café, Sole Mio, and Petthany’s in St. Croix, Mia Francesca was the culmination of his years of experience and the desire to provide Chicagoans with a new style of dining.
 To open Mia Francesca, Harris partnered with Michael Noone and Terry Alexander, restaurant entrepreneurs in their own right, whose subsequent successes include Streetside, Mod, and Sonotheque.

 “Mia Francesca was a departure from what was happening in the Chicago dining scene.
 We were purposely informal, but we didn’t compromise the quality of the food.
 We took away the pretentiousness of the restaurant scene and offered an exciting dining experience at a good price,” Harris says.

-Harris has expanded his vision to include additional restaurants throughout the Chicagoland area, each time partnering with astute restaurant professionals and often including each chef as a partner.
+Harris has expanded his vision to form Scott Harris Hospitality which operates restaurants throughout the Chicagoland area and in San Diego, CA. His restaurant concepts include Francesca’s Restaurants, Davanti Enoteca, Fat Rosie’s Taco and Tequila Bar, Disotto, Vasili's, Zade's Lounge and Joe’s Imports, each time partnering with astute restaurant professionals and often including each chef as a partner.
 This managerial philosophy of building working partnerships, not just obtaining financial backers, has had a direct influence on the success of his restaurants.
 “We have really created a Family of Restaurants.
 Everyone has a vested interest in the restaurant’s success,” Harris notes.